panini-xxn/jsoup/README.md

 # jsoup: Java HTML Parser

 **jsoup** is a Java library that makes it easy to work with real-world HTML and XML.
 It offers an easy-to-use API for URL fetching, data parsing, extraction, and manipulation using DOM API methods, CSS, and xpath selectors.
+ALZKMLAAAAAAAA

 **jsoup** implements the [WHATWG HTML5](https://html.spec.whatwg.org/multipage/) specification, and parses HTML to the same DOM as modern browsers.